mrdb303/cookie-clicker-in-react/README.md

 Uses local data storage to save and retrieve game data.
 It was found that only item totals, cookie count and cookies per click were necessary items to store in an object.
 Local storage of item totals were not required by the the design brief, but were added anyway to improve recommencing the game.

-When hovering the mouse over buttons , the colour of the background changes with a gradual transition.
+When hovering the mouse over buttons , the cursor is set to a pointer and the colour of the background changes with a gradual transition.

 Animation was added to make the cookie move when clicked (using a React timer).